wesleywerner/listed/README.md

   cordova build
   adb install -r platforms/android/build/outputs/apk/android-debug.apk

+Note for adb to detect your device you should ensure the PTP usb mode is selected on your phone, and `adb start-server` was run.

 For debugging ease with the emulator, or a real device that has usb debugging enabled, use Google's Chrome browser and navigate to chrome://inspect/#devices to get an inspector.

 # License